arista-netdevops-community/arista_eos_automation_with_eAPI/README.md

 ### Configure the devices

-To generate EOS configuration files and configure the devices, run this command:
+The file [configure_network.py](configure_network.py) generates EOS configuration files from the template [config.j2](templates/config.j2), converts the generated configuration files into lists of configuration commands, and uses eAPI to configure the devices using these lists of configuration commands.

 ```
 python configure_network.py
 ```

-Script output example:
+Script output:
 ```
 ------------------------------------------------------------
 Printing some details regarding the device switch1